Omagh: Retail

 Omagh is the main retail centre for Tyrone, as well as the West of Ulster (behind Derry and Letterkenny), due to its central location.
 In the period 2000–2003, over £80 million was invested in Omagh, and 60960 m2 of new retail space was created.
 Shopping areas in Omagh include the Main Street, Great Northern Road Retail Park and the Showgrounds Retail Park on Sedan Avenue in the town centre.
 Market Street/High Street is also a prominent shopping street, which includes high street stores such as DV8 and Primark.

 Events and culture

 Strule Arts Centre is an example of urban renewal in Omagh town centre.
 Opened in 2007, this civic building is located in a newly created public space which was reclaimed from a formerly disused area between the River Strule and High Street.

 The Mid Ulster Film Festival, established in 2004, took place in Omagh until its cancellation in 2010.

-Places of interest
+Amenities and tourism

 Gortin Road.
 Heading south-west towards Omagh; to the left is the "Rest and be thankful" bench.